lyulouisa/Website_AIHQ_rating/docs/source/mac.rst

        python main.py

-2. Model folder not found
+2. Model folder not found:

    Double-check that flant5-large-finetuned is inside your website folde e.g.: